February 10, 2011

 As above, any opinions or further ideas would be great.
 Even if its “quit your crying and just go with lanyards”.

-People used to carry a 3rd tool primarily in case a pick broke; which was a more common occurrence in the old days (just as the whole head snapping off or the shaft breaking!), plus it was an insurance against a dropped tool ( I exspect just as many tools were dropped back than as have been dropped without leashes).
-I’ve used a 3rd tool a few times when soloing - just in case - plus they can come in handy when used like a giant ice hook.
-In fact I think DMM or someone should come up with a short light hammer with a blade, that could be used for hammering pro (most techy tools are poor at this) and as an ice hook (HB made one a short time before they went bust).
+People used to carry a 3rd tool primarily in case a pick broke; which was a more common occurrence in the old days (just as the whole head snapping off or the shaft breaking!), plus it was an insurance against a dropped tool ( I expect just as many tools were dropped back than as have been dropped without leashes).
+I’ve used a 3rd tool a few times when soloing - just in case - plus they can come in handy when used as a giant ice hook.
+In fact, I think DMM or someone should come up with a short light hammer with a blade, that could be used for hammering pro (most techy tools are poor at this) and as an ice hook (HB made one a short time before they went bust).

 Anyway if you’re carrying a 3rd tool it has to be on your harness (if it’s clipped on your pack then it may as well be in the boot of your car if you drop a tool mix crux).
 Attaching a tool via an ice clipper adds more weight and it’s something else to tangle and stab yourself with.
-Basically it’s something you’ll ditch very quickly.
+Basically, it’s something you’ll ditch very quickly.